awsdocs/aws-codebuild-user-guide/doc_source/use-codebuild-agent.md

 1. If you choose **Email**, you'll receive an email asking you to confirm your subscription\.
 Follow the directions in the email to complete your subscription\.

- When a new version of the AWS CodeBuild agent is released, subscribers receive notifications\.
+ When a new version of the CodeBuild agent is released, subscribers receive notifications\.
 If you no longer want to receive these notifications, use the following procedure to unsubscribe\.

- ** To unsubscribe from AWS CodeBuild agent notifications:**
+ ** To unsubscribe from CodeBuild agent notifications:**

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v2/home](https://console.aws.amazon.com/sns/v2/home)\.